Keeping Your Dog Healthy

 Puppy’s First Wellness Visit

 A veterinarian should perform a thorough physical examination within 48 hours of purchase or adoption.
 Immunizations might include Distemper, Hepatitis, Leptospirosis, Parvovirus, Rabies, Influenza, and Bordetella.
 A series of vaccinations is required to build immunity.
 Your puppy must be 6-8 weeks of age before this series of immunizations is started.
-After vaccination, he may be sore for the rest of the day.
+However, after vaccination, he may be sore for the rest of the day.
 If so, place him in a warm room, offer food and water, and let him sleep.
 Do not give aspirin, ibuprofen, or Tylenol.
 These human medications can be fatal.

 Read more about puppy’s first wellness visit.